cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 	 Value: 5.017.329	 Add(): #10.073
 ```

-Again, the results don't match and we still have more `updateValueFactory` invocations than
+Again, the results don't match, and we still have more `updateValueFactory` invocations than
 expected.
 The reason here is the same as with the plain usage of `Lazy<>`: we simply cannot
 account for the fact that a shared `MutableData` instance is changed.